-In June 1972, VAW-124 embarked again aboard AMERICA for an extended Western Pacific deployment.
-Seven line periods and 147 combat days later, VAW-124 was present in the Gulf of Tonkin when the Vietnamese Agreement was signed on 28 January 1973.
+In June 1972, VAW-124 embarked again aboard USS AMERICA (CVA-66) for an extended Western Pacific deployment.
+Seven line periods and 147 combat days later, VAW-124 was present in the Gulf of Tonkin when the Vietnamese agreement was signed on 28 January 1973.

-VAW-124 deployed with CVW-6 aboard AMERICA in the summer of 1976 and again in October 1977.
-The squadron was awarded the COMNAVAIRLANT-Battle Efficiency Award and the Command Retention Silver Anchor Award in recognition of accomplishments during the year.
+VAW-124 deployed with CVW-6 aboard USS AMERICA in the summer of 1976 and again in October 1977.
+The squadron was awarded the COMNAVAIRLANT Battle Efficiency Award (“Battle E”) in recognition of accomplishments during the year.

-In August, VAW-124 was awarded the 1991 AEW EXCELLENCE AWARD by VADM Less, Commander, U.S. Naval Air Force Atlantic Fleet.
-This award is given annually to the finest E-2C squadron in the Navy.
+In August 1991, VAW-124 was awarded the AEW Excellence Award for being the finest E-2C squadron in the Navy.

-In April 1999, VAW-124 departed Norfolk for what became an unprecedented (why was it unprecedented?) combat deployment aboard USS THEODORE ROOSEVELT (CVN-71).
-The BEAR ACES flew combat missions during Operation ALLIED FORCE against targets in Kosovo.
-Transiting to the Arabian Gulf, the BEAR ACES completed the deployment enforcing the no-fly zone in Iraq in Operation SOUTHERN WATCH.
+In April 1999, VAW-124 departed Norfolk aboard USS THEODORE ROOSEVELT (CVN-71).
+The BEAR ACES flew combat missions during OPERATION ALLIED FORCE against targets in Kosovo.
+Transiting to the Arabian Gulf, the BEAR ACES completed the deployment enforcing the no-fly zone in Iraq in OPERATION SOUTHERN WATCH.

 VAW-124 left home again in April 2001 aboard USS ENTERPRISE (CVN-65).
-After several months of operations in the Northern and Mediterranean Seas, the BEAR ACES flew airborne early warning missions in support of Operation SOUTHERN WATCH over Iraq.
-VAW-124 proved crucial in numerous strikes against Iraqi targets.
+After several months of operations in the Northern and Mediterranean Seas, the BEAR ACES flew Airborne Early Warning (AEW) missions in support of OPERATION SOUTHERN WATCH over Iraq and proved crucial in numerous strikes against Iraqi targets.
 In September, with their mission complete, the ENTERPRISE headed south towards Capetown, a rare African port call.

-Beginning another normal workup cycle in October 2004, VAW-124 honed their skills for their second deployment in support of Operation IRAQI FREEDOM.
-VAW-124 departed Norfolk in September 2005 to support Operation SEA DRAGON THREE in the Arabian Gulf.
-During their six and a half month deployment, VAW-124 provided Airborne Early Warning and Command/Control for CVW-8 and the THEODORE ROOSEVELT (CVN-71) Carrier Strike Group.
-During the deployment, the dedicated men and women of VAW-124 proved their mettle by helping ensure maritime security environment and continued to lead from the front in the war on terror.
+VAW-124 departed Norfolk in September 2005 to support OPERATION SEA DRAGON THREE in the Arabian Gulf.
+During their six and a half month deployment, VAW-124 provided AEW and C2 for CVW-8 and USS THEODORE ROOSEVELT (CVN-71).
+During the deployment, the dedicated men and women of VAW-124 proved their mettle by helping ensure a maritime secure environment and continued to lead from the front in the War on Terror.

-In September 2008 VAW-124 deployed onboard THEODORE ROOSEVELT (CVN-71).
-During this deployment the BEAR ACES provided Airborne Early Warning and Command/Control for CVW-8 in support of Operation Enduring Freedom.
-Over the course of 7 months the BEAR ACES ensured Coalition forces successfully and effectively transited Afghanistan Joint Operation Area as well as providing necessary airborne command and control to conduct missions for coalition forces on the ground.
-Bear Ace air intercept controllers also participated in Exercise Neon Falcon, a joint military training exercise between the U.S. Navy and Bahraini Air Force and in Exercise Eastern Angler, a joint military training exercise between the U.S. Navy and Qatari Air Force.
-The BEAR ACES conducted over 400 sorties flying over 2000 flight hours and over 800 traps onboard the USS Theodore Roosevelt (CVN-71).
-The Bear Aces were also awarded the CNO Safety “S” on April 13, 2009.
+In September 2008, VAW-124 again deployed onboard USS THEODORE ROOSEVELT (CVN-71).
+During this deployment the BEAR ACES provided AEW and C2 for CVW-8 in support of OPERATION ENDURING FREEDOM.
+Over the course of seven months the BEAR ACES ensured Coalition forces successfully and effectively transited the Afghanistan Joint Operation Area as well as provided necessary C2 to conduct missions for coalition forces on the ground.
+BEAR ACE Air Intercept Controllers also participated in OPERATION NEON FALCON, a Joint military training exercise between the U.S. Navy and the Bahraini Air Force and in EXERCISE EASTERN ANGLER, a Joint military training exercise between the U.S. Navy and the Qatari Air Force.
+At the conclusion of the deployment, the BEAR ACES were awarded the CNO Safety “S”.

-In preparing for the next deployment, the BEAR ACES will continue to honor their storied past and hone their war-fighting skills to execute commander’s intent through dominant command and control, leveraging the speed, agility and lethality of joint and combined forces to shape the battle space to our advantage and swiftly defeat any foe.
+The BEAR ACES will continue to honor their storied past and rich heritage that carried them through times of adversity and victory.
+The BEAR ACES will continue to execute the commander’s intent through dominant command and control, leveraging the speed, agility and lethality of joint and combined forces to shape the battle space to our advantage and swiftly defeat any foe.